Atlantic Division summer outlook: Are Sabres at the top of the 'rebuilders' group?

 Analysis: Heading into last season, Yzerman added David Perron, Andrew Copp, Olli Maatta and Ville Husso.
 The Wings never seemed like much of a team.
 They seemed like a bunch of parts brought together, and the same concern has to surround this group, although the talent level is higher.

 DeBrincat, who had 27 goals and 66 points in his lone season in Ottawa, is a suburban Detroit kid and he immediately signed a four-year, $31.5 million extension with the Wings after the trade.
-Compher signed a five-year, $25 million deal just more than a year after winning a Stanley Cup in Colorado.
+Compher signed a five-year, $25 million deal just more than a year after winning a Stanley Cup in Colorado in 2022.
 Sprong signed a one-year deal after a 21-goal season in Seattle.
 Gostisbehere will help the defense, but Holl, who became a pariah in Toronto, somehow got a three-year, $10.2-million deal in Detroit.

 “We need to keep the puck out of our net, we need to be better defensively, and we’d like our special teams to be better,” Yzerman said after his free-agent signings.
 “I’m counting on collectively the entire group, the roster that we have, everybody to chip in a little bit on the offense, which will help us score more.”

 Ultimately, the Wings have to figure things out in goal.
-Husso was at just 3.11/.896 in 56 games last season.
+Husso was at just a 3.11 goals-against average/.896 saves percentage in 56 games last season.
 Lyon had a great late-season run in Florida while Reimer is now 35 and was at just 3.48/.890 last season in San Jose.

 Ottawa Senators